reflux/refluxjs/README.md

 ##### Asynchronous actions as Promises

-Asynchronous actions can used as promises, which is particularly useful for server-side rendering when you must away the successful (or failed) completion of an action before rendering.
+Asynchronous actions can used as promises, which is particularly useful for server-side rendering when you must await the successful (or failed) completion of an action before rendering.

 Suppose you had an action + store to make an API request: